Skip to main content

 A connection syncs data from a third-party application into your warehouse datasource.
 Mora supports connections to:

-• PostHog, Stripe, Salesforce, HubSpot, Attio, Google Sheets, and Facebook Ads.
+• PostHog, Stripe, Salesforce, HubSpot, Attio, Google Sheets, and Facebook Ads (with setup guides in this documentation).

 Connections use Fivetran under the hood.
 When you set up a connection, the data lands in a schema inside your existing datasource, where you can query it like any other table.